armadsen/ORSSerialPort/README.md

 Receiving Data
 --------------

 To receive data, you must implement the `ORSSerialPortDelegate` protocol's `-serialPort:didReceiveData:` method, and set the `ORSSerialPort` instance's delegate property.
 As noted below, this method is always called on the main queue.
-An an example implementation is included below:
+An example implementation is included below:

     - (void)serialPort:(ORSSerialPort *)serialPort didReceiveData:(NSData *)data
     {